-Under normal circumstances, the probate court requires the actual original document.
+Under normal circumstances, as our Brooklyn estate planning attorney explains, the probate court requires the actual original document.
 It is possible for a copy to be accepted if the original was misplaced or destroyed, but only under very specific conditions.

 What to Do First If a Will Is Lost in New York

 Losing a will can be extremely frustrating, especially during an already emotional time while dealing with the loss of a family member.
 You know the will existed.
 You and your loved one talked about it and how the estate should be divided.
 If it can’t be found though, the probate court may decide to ignore those wishes entirely.

 Here’s where things can get tricky during probate.
 Legally, throwing away or knowingly destroying an original will is considered “revoking” the will on purpose.
 Many people need to alter their will over time as families change or expand.
 The court assumes that if someone took the time to make a will, but then the will can’t be produced during probate, that means they didn’t want it used and intended to make changes.

 That may not have actually been the case though, especially if the will was accidentally lost or forgotten about and not filed properly.
 It could have been tossed in a move, lost in a fire, or inadvertently destroyed some other way.

 In cases where the will wasn’t purposefully revoked but is just lost, it may be among your loved one’s effects in a box, file cabinet, folder, or some other location.
 Every possible avenue to find the original should be used first, including:

 - Checking if there is a bank safe deposit box or a security box at the office